Skip to content

 10k Gas Limit Before Message Acceptance

-10k gas is a very small limit, and Tact itself can consume a sizable amount of gas before it even reaches your code.
+The 10k gas amount is a very small limit, and Tact itself can consume a sizable amount of gas before it even reaches your code.
 You should always test the gas usage of your contracts and verify that everything is working as intended.

 Unbounded Gas Usage After Message Acceptance